Workers compensation is a state-mandated program that enables employees to receive compensation if they were…

 Hearing your treating doctor tell you that you will never recover completely from your on-the-job injury is one of the most devastating experiences in a worker’s life.
 A permanent disability stemming from a workplace injury means that the worker will no longer be able to perform his or her job the way he/she had before the injury.

-This means a worker’s earning capacity will be greatly affected, which, in turn, translates into loss of wages and inability to provide for yourself and your family like you could before the injury.
+This means a worker’s earning capacity will be greatly affected, which, in turn, translates into a loss of wages and inability to provide for yourself and your family like you could before the injury.

 Workers’ compensation claims involving permanent disability are taken seriously in Los Angeles and all across California.
-It makes sense that those permanent disability (PD) benefits are meant to cover your income lost, but our Los Angeles workplace injuries attorney at the Koszdin, Fields, Sherry & Katz law firm warns: they may not truly cover the full extent of your loss of earning capacity.
+It makes sense that that permanent disability (PD) benefits are meant to cover your income lost, but our Los Angeles workplace injuries attorney at the Koszdin, Fields, Sherry & Katz law firm warns: they may not truly cover the full extent of your loss of earning capacity.

 But what actually happens after your doctor informs you that you have a permanent disability?
 And how to claim permanent disability benefits if your condition becomes “permanent and stationary” (P&S)?